terrycojones/txdlo/README.md

 dlo.observe(observer)

 deferred = succeed(42)
-dlo.append(deferred)
+dlo.append(deferred)  # dlo adds a transparent callback & errback to deferred.

 deferred.addCallback(die)
 ```

-The callback added by the `DeferredListObserver` will see the succesful
+The callback added by the `DeferredListObserver` (in the `.append` call)
-(42) value and report that the deferred fired successfully.
-But a later
+will receive the succesful (42) value and report that the deferred fired
-callback (`die`) on the callback chain for `deferred` will cause the
+successfully.
+But the later callback (`die`) for `deferred` will cause the
-deferred to fail.
+deferred to transition into a failed state.

-There's nothing that can be done about this, it's just the way Twisted
+There's nothing that can be done about this (depending on your needs, it
-deferreds work.
-If it's a problem for you, you can likely avoid it by not
+can be an advantage).
+That's just the way Twisted deferreds work.
+If it's
+a problem for you, you can avoid it by not adding callbacks to deferreds
-adding callbacks to deferreds after you begin observing them.
-You'll see a
+after you begin observing them.

-similar warnings on the documentation for
+You'll see a similar warnings on the documentation for
 [Twisted's DeferredList](http://twistedmatrix.com/documents/current/api/twisted.internet.defer.DeferredList.html)

+If you don't understand this warning, you should probably spend more
+quality time alone with Twisted deferreds!